-The University of Maine at Farmington’s new English Language Learners (ELL) Certificate is specifically designed to prepare teachers to work with Maine’s growing population of English language learners.
+The University of Maine at Farmington’s English Language Learners (ELL) Certificate is specifically designed to prepare teachers to work with Maine’s growing population of English language learners.

 As Maine’s demographic landscape changes, serving the needs of a culturally and linguistically diverse population is a key element in the professional preparation of future educators.
 In Maine, as well as in other states, there is a growing demand for teachers with a deeper understanding of diversity in the classroom setting.